Laboralphy/philter/README.md

 ## Filters
 Here is a list of filters provided by the Philter plugin.
 Each filter has its own set of options.
-There are filter-specific options and general options (common to some or all filters)
+There are filter-specific options and general options (common to some or all filters).

 ### blur
 - blurs the image